 Providence Healthcare Institute.
 This program is a mixed course that also includes 36 hours of education that will be completed online.
 The hours left are completed in day or evening classes on campus.
 Tuition is around $350 including registration.
 The student must purchase their own textbooks and equipment.

 Nebraska Methodist College.
 Students of this program become eligible to sit the competency exam following the completion of four weeks of classes.
-The curriculum lists 80 hours of training, inclusive of lectures, lab, and hands-on training.
+The curriculum lists 80 hours of classes, inclusive of lectures, lab, and hands-on learning.
 Apart from the state criteria, applicants must also be able to lift 50 pounds before admission.
-The course’s cost is around $500 inclusive of textbooks, CPR training, as well as the exam fee.
+The course’s cost is around $500 inclusive of textbooks, CPR certification, as well as the exam fee.
 There are payment plans available for each applicant.

 Clarkson College.
-Students of this program will receive training comprised of lectures, lab, and hands-on training.
+Students of this program will receive courses comprised of lectures, lab, and hands-on learning demonstrations.
 Apart from the state criteria, applicants must also be able to lift 50 pounds before admission.
-The course’s cost is around $495 inclusive of textbooks, handouts, clinical training, as well as the exam fee.
+The course’s cost is around $495 inclusive of textbooks, handouts, clinical classes, as well as the exam fee.
 There are day and evening classes available and all graduates become eligible for the competency exam.

 Additional Nebraska CNA resources